yonas-fsaha/NFT-preview-card-component/README.md

 ## The challenge

-Your challenge is to build out this preview card component and get it looking as close to the design as possible.
+Your challenge is to build out this preview card component and get it looking as c